commonsguy/cwac-security/README.markdown

 larger than this will be rejected

 Both `unzip()` methods throw a `ZipUtils.UnzipException` if there is a problem.
-They will also "roll back" any existing work, so the destination directory will not exist if `unzip()` throws an exception.
+If an `UnzipException` is thrown, `unzip()` will also "roll back" any existing work and delete the destination directory.

+Both `unzip()` methods can throw an `IOException`.
+This will indicate that the destination directory that you provided existed and was not empty.
+In this case, the destination directory is left alone.

+If you wish to unzip the archive, and have its contents go into a directory that already has files in it, you will need to first unzip to a temporary directory, then move over the files you want to move.

 The approach used here is based on
 [CERT's suggested unzip code](https://www.securecoding.cert.org/confluence/display/java/IDS04-J.+Safely+extract+files+from+ZipInputStream),